Return to Alex's homepage >>

 Web sources for some current and recent planetary space missions.

 CASSINI: After nearly seven years of interplanetary travel, the Cassini spacecraft went into orbit around Saturn for a multi-year mission on July 1 of 2004.
 Seven months later it dropped the Huygens probe built by the European Space Agency, which made the first-ever landing on the big mystery moon Titan.
-Cassini has been studying the planet, its rings and its moons, and recently detected ongoing volcanic activity on the small moon Enceladus.
-The large moon Titan, which appears to have an active methane hydrology, will be a continuing focus of the orbiter which is now in an extended mission.
+Cassini orbited Saturn until 2017, studying the planet, its rings and its moons.

 Cassini homepage: